rpalmore/te_capstone_tenmo/README.md

 There is of course still work to be done here and I plan to keep chipping away at it.

-A big thanks to my coding partner Odgerel and the awewome instructors Margaret Green, Gregor Dzierzon, Andy Chong Sam and Joshua Mack for their support.
+A big thanks to my coding partner Odgerel and the awesome instructors Margaret Green, Gregor Dzierzon, Andy Chong Sam and Joshua Mack for their support.